adamfletcherUK/cursor-demo-eeukn10/documents/workflows/implement_PRD.md

-Please analyze the inputted PRD doc and implement the 'Specified Functional Requirements' as follows:
+Read and implent the specified functional requirements in the PRD doc.

+Go step by step and verify everything is working before proceeding.

+Log your progress in a markdown file in /progress

+Implement the specified functional requirements as follows:

 1. First, outline your understanding of:
    - The specific requirements from this story